 Zakat and income tax assessments for the period ended 31 December 2008 and the years ended 31 December 2009, 2010 and 2011, for which the Company filed separate zakat and income tax returns, have been finalised by the ZATCA with an additional demand of SAR 29.9 million.
-Following a Higher Appeal Committee (HAC) ruling during 2016 in ZATCA's favour, the Company filed an appeal with the Board of Grievances (BOG).
-The BOG annulled the HAC decision during 2018 on matters related to withholding taxes and referred it back to the tax authorities.
-During the year ended 31 December 2020, BOG issued verdict in ZATCA's favour on zakat matters, for which adequate provision is maintained by the Company.
+The Company filed appeals related to these assessments, which were decided in favour of ZATCA.
+The Company maintains an adequate provision for additional demand on these assessments.